surachno/aem-protocol/docs/partner-pitch-limewire.md

 The LimeWire ecosystem, including the LimeWire Network, sits at the intersection of:

 - AI content creation
 - creator monetization
 - digital ownership

-But AI content introduces new challenges:

-- unclear origin (AI vs external)
-- no visible edit history
-- difficult trust signals for buyers
-- easy misrepresentation
+- object storage infrastructure

+That combination is powerful, but it creates new questions:

+- Was this asset AI-generated here, or uploaded from elsewhere?
+- How many trusted edits were made after creation?
+- Is the provenance chain still intact?
+- How can buyers and users see that quickly?

+AEM Protocol is designed to make those answers visible and verifiable.

 ---